-Since 1995, we have been providing high-level, professional choral music to the Greater Houston area, performing for nearly 15,000 community members every season.
+Since 1995, we have been providing high-level, professional choral music to the Greater Houston area, performing for thousands of community members every season.

 The Houston Chamber Choir is a professional ensemble dedicated to increasing the awareness, appreciation, and esteem of choral music through performance, outreach, and education.

 Winner of Chorus America's 2018 Margaret Hillis Award for Choral Excellence, the Houston Chamber Choir has established itself as one of the premier professional choirs in the United States, serving Houston through concerts and educational initiatives that enlighten, entertain, and educate people of all ages.